tichavskym/sur/README.md

 make venv
 ```

-Also, download the dataset [from URL](https://www.fit.vutbr.cz/study/courses/SUR/public/projekt_2023-2024/) and store
+Then, download the training dataset [from URL](https://www.fit.vutbr.cz/study/courses/SUR/public/projekt_2023-2024/) and
-it into `data/` directory.
+extract it into `data/` directory.

 If you want to use audio augmentation, download [Room Impulse Response and Noise Database](https://www.openslr.org/28/)
 and extract it into `RIRS_NOISES/` directory.